 Trump blames Iran for US Embassy attack in Iraq, vows to hold regime 'fully responsible'

-President Trump accused Iran of orchestrating the attack at the U.S. Embassy compound in Iraq and vowed to hold the regime "responsible."
+President Trump accused Iran of orchestrating the attack at the U.S. Embassy compound in Iraq on Tuesday and vowed to hold the regime "fully responsible."

-Dozens of Iraqi Shiite militia supporters had gained entry to the U.S. Embassy compound in Baghdad on Tuesday after reportedly smashing down a gate and storming inside.
-It came amid protests over a U.S. airstrike, though Trump stressed that the strike was in response to the killing of an American contractor.
+Dozens of Iraqi Shiite militia supporters had gained entry to the compound in Baghdad after reportedly smashing down a gate and storming inside.
+It came amid protests over U.S. airstrikes, though Trump stressed that the strikes were in response to the killing of an American contractor.

 CROWD STORMS US EMBASSY COMPOUND IN BAGHDAD, GUNSHOTS HEARD, REPORT SAYS